Early Head Start

 Head Start Program Performance Standards (HSPPS)

-Accountability: Head Start, Early Head Start and Early Head Start-Child Care Partnership grantees providing services to children and families must meet the HSPPS and the requirements set forth in the Head Start Act of 2007.
+Accountability: Head Start, Early Head Start and Early Head Start-Child Care Partnership recipients providing services to children and families must meet the HSPPS and the requirements set forth in the Head Start Act of 2007.
 The Office of Head Start also offers direction through Program Instructions and Information Memorandums.
-More guidance is available to grantees through their federal program specialist.
+More guidance is available to recipients through their federal program specialist.

 - Early ACCESS/Early Head Start Collaboration Guide